-- Maintain reduced investment portfolio duration in anticipation of gradual increases in U.S. interest rates over the next few years - Mitigate interest rate risk: - ✓ Hold floating rate notes and non-fixed income securities - ✓ Maintain an allocation to a low volatility hedge fund portfolio, diversifying the overall investment portfolio - ✓ Short five-year treasury futures overlay used to protect the investment portfolio from a rise in interest rates, reducing duration by 0.2 years - Continue monitoring risk/return trade off in the portfolio: - ✓ Continue to manage the risk on/risk off balance in anticipation of gradually rising U.S. interest rates, while also protecting the portfolio in risk-off environments
+- Maintain reduced investment portfolio duration in anticipation of further increases in U.S. interest rates over the next few years, and the potential for the Federal Reserve to start reducing the size of its balance sheet within the next 12 months - Mitigate interest rate risk: - ✓ Hold floating rate notes and non-fixed income securities - ✓ Maintain an allocation to a low volatility hedge fund portfolio, diversifying the overall investment portfolio - ✓ Short five-year treasury futures overlay used to protect the investment portfolio from a rise in interest rates, reducing duration by 0.2 years - Continue monitoring risk/return trade off in the portfolio: - ✓ Continue to manage the risk on/risk off balance in anticipation of additional increases in U.S. interest rates, while also protecting the portfolio in risk-off environments